Skip to main content

 Bothin Marsh

-With climate change and sea level rise, flooding is increasing in frequency and duration throughout Bothin Marsh - this project is creating a shared community vision for its future.
+Because climate change is causing sea level rise, flooding is intensifying at Bothin Marsh.
+This project is creating a shared community vision for its future.

 Roy’s Redwoods